openhab/openhabian/docs/openhabian.md

 3. Use the integrated original openHAB [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) at regular intervals to interactively backup/restore your openHAB **config** \[menu option 50/51\].
 4. Use [Amanda Network Backup](http://www.amanda.org/) to create full system backups.
-    HEADS UP: This is NOT meant to be are replacement for #1 or #3, it's a *complement* that will also enable you to restore your system to any point in time of the past.
+    HEADS UP: This is NOT meant to be a replacement for #1 or #3, it's a *complement* that will also enable you to restore your system to any point in time of the past.
     The specific [Amanda documentation is here](openhabian-amanda.md).
     Use \[menu option 52\] to set up.
 5. For completeness, openHABian still provides the historic option to move the root filesystem to USB-attached devices.
 See \[menu option 37\].